CoreBond/sdk/README.md

 Exploring hardware-rooted identity for real-world systems?

-CoreBond is currently in active prototype validation.
+CoreBond is currently in active prototype validation across physical devices.

 If you're working on device security, IoT, or embedded systems, let's talk:
 <a href="mailto:intro@corebond.io"